Developing An Estate Plan That Fits Your Needs

 - Plan for Medicaid eligibility or other sources of funding for long-term care

 - Provide for a disabled adult child through a special needs trust

 - Secure any veterans’ benefits you may be entitled to, including aid and attendance

 As you can see, there is no one-size-fits-all approach to estate planning.
 With so many tools and strategies available to meet your goals, it’s important to seek guidance from a trusted attorney.

 How We Can Help

-As a Florida Bar-certified specialist in elder law with nearly 25 years of experience, attorney Johnson is well-equipped to help you navigate important estate planning decisions.
+As The Florida Bar-certified specialist in elder law with nearly 25 years of experience, attorney Johnson is well equipped to help you navigate important estate planning decisions.